-• Reduction in Financial Health
+Reduction in Financial Health

-Salary costs continue to increase through annual pay and incremental rises, increases in employers National Insurance costs, and pension cost increases.
-However, funding rate increases are not in line with external cost rises.
+Salary costs continue to increase through annual pay and incremental rises and pension cost increases.
+However, funding rate increases are not keeping pace with external cost rises.
 This has increased the risk that college fails to maintain a ratio of staffing at or below 70% of income, increasing pressure on the overall financial health of the college.
 External inflationary increases also put additional pressure on college finances.
 The college mitigates this risk through early business planning, continued review of recruitment, monthly KPI reviews, and a rolling financial plan.